Skip to content

 Log Data Storage

-Large Time Deviation Data Writing
+Writing Data with Large Time Deviation

-❗ To mitigate this issue, the system defaults to filtering out data points with timestamps deviating more than 12 hours from the current time during writing (only discarding the timed-out data points, not the entire data packet).
+To mitigate this issue, the system defaults to filtering out data points whose timestamps deviate from the current time by more than 12 hours during write operations (only the timed-out data points are discarded, not the entire data packet).
 This mechanism helps maintain index effectiveness and improves query efficiency.

 Kodo-X adds configuration: